ZhijingY/ESE519-lab2/README.md

 }
 ```

-After editing and saving the json file, go to the file menu of VScode and click on "Add Folder to Workspace…", then navigate to "pico-examples" folder and click "Okay".
+After editing and saving the json file, go to the "setting" of vscode(the Cog Wheel at the navigation bar on the left-hand side), click "Extensions" and then click "CMake Tools".
+At "Cmake: Generator", set the Cmake generator as "Unix Makefiles".
+Then go to the file menu of VScode and click on "Add Folder to Workspace…", then navigate to "pico-examples" folder and click "Okay".
 The project will load and you’ll (probably) be asked to choose a compiler.
 If so, choose the "GCC 10.3.1 arm-none-eabi".
 If not, click the "tool" icon at the bottom of VScode window, and choose the arm-none-eabi compiler as your kit.
 The icon to choose and compiler to use are indicated as the picture below:

 ![a](https://github.com/ZhijingY/ESE519-lab2/blob/main/vscode_build.png)